chiefmikey/forecast-api/README.md

 1. Install .NET 7
 2. Clone into this repository
-3. Run `dotnet restore` to install dependencies
+3. `dotnet restore` to install dependencies
+4. `cd WeatherForecastApi && dotnet tool restore` to enable ef migrations
+5. `dotnet ef database update` to create the database
-4. Run `dotnet run --project WeatherForecastApi` to start the server
+6. `dotnet run --project WeatherForecastApi` to start the server

 The API will be available locally at http://localhost:5266/